 XVR RM enables the user to transport a given unit (ambulance, police, fire) to a given location.
 The simulator will send out a unit transport request to SUMO.
 XVR RM will update the vehicle position of this this unit based on the update messages send from SUMO.

 XVR OS will receive update messages from SE-Star regarding the positions of simulated pedestrians in SE-Star.
-The simulator will visualize these pedestrians in the 3D environment, based on the information provided by SE-Star.(Lamb, 2015)(Barta, 2017)(Meresse, 2013)
+The simulator will visualize these pedestrians in the 3D environment, based on the information provided by SE-Star.

+Some application studies can be found in (Lamb, 2015), (Barta, 2017) and (Meresse, 2013).

 SUMO-Connector

 SUMO is a microscopic traffic simulation mainly developed by DLR (Lopez, 2018).
+In addition to motorized and electric vehicles other means of transport (such as railway, tram, bicycle and moped) and pedestrians can be simulated as well.
 To be able to interact with other simulators during a simulation the SUMO component TraCI (Traffic Control Interface) is applied.
-TraCI can give access to a running road traffic simulation and allows to retrieve values of simulated objects, to manipulate their behaviors on-line and to change the usage status of the infrastructure, e.g. road/lane use and traffic light control (SUMO, 2019).
+TraCI can give access to a running road traffic simulation and allows retrieving values of simulated objects, to manipulate their behaviors on-line and to change the usage status of the infrastructure, e.g. road/lane use and traffic light control (SUMO, 2019).
 Currently, most of TraCI functions are implemented in Python.
 Therefore, the python test-bed adapter is adopted to connect SUMO and the test bed Kafka.

 According to the defined coupling concept in 2.2 the required messages are divided into three categories.